 Sci-Li: The Science Library, located in the center of the Science Complex on Church Street, is the divisional library for the natural and physical sciences.

-SISP: The Science in Society Program is a dynamic interdisciplinary major that examines the sciences, medicine and technology as integral to society and culture.
+STS: The College of Science & Technology Studies is a dynamic interdisciplinary major that examines the sciences, medicine and technology as integral to society and culture.

 Summies/Summerfields: Summerfields is a dining space located in Butterfield C.